-- Prescription drugs for chemotherapy only available to be taken by mouth - Anti-nausea drugs - Other prescription drugs used in the course of your cancer treatment, like pain medication
+- Prescription drugs for chemotherapy only if taken by mouth - Anti-nausea drugs - Other prescription drugs used in the course of your cancer treatment, like pain medication

-Medigap (Medicare Supplement Insurance) Policies
+Medicare Supplement Insurance (Medigap) Policies

-If you have other insurance that supplements Original Medicare, like a Medigap (Medicare Supplement Insurance) policy or a group health plan, it may pay some of the costs for the services and supplies described in this booklet.
+If you have other insurance that supplements Original Medicare, like a Medigap policy or a group health plan, it may pay some of the costs for the services and supplies described in this booklet.
 Medigap policies are sold by private companies and help pay certain out-of-pocket costs, like deductibles, coinsurance, and copayments.
-For more information about Medigap, visit Medicare.gov/supplement-other-insurance or contact your plan.
+For more information about Medigap, visit Medicare.gov/supplements-otherinsurance/whats-medicare-supplement-insurance-medigap or contact your plan.